KOSIREDDYRAKESH/devTinder/info.md

 - set the expire for JWT token to 1day
 - created a user schema method to JWT
 - create a user schema method to compare password by take a passwordInputByUser

+# api folderisation

+- created Routes folder to keep all routers
+- creates authRouter,profileRouter,requestRouter,....
+- imported all routers in app.js